The following materials are modified from Chapters 3, 4, and 5 of Geocomputation with R by Robin Lovelace.

 Similar to focal operations, zonal operations apply an aggregation function to multiple cells.
 However, instead of applying operations to neighbors, zonal operations aggregate based on “zones”.
 Zones can are defined using a categorical raster and do not necessarily have to be neighbors

-For example, we could find the average elevation for within the elevations zones we created.
+For example, we could find the average elevation within the elevations zones we created.

 zonal(zion_elevation, reclassified, fun = "mean") %>%